Search

 The ransomware recovery process is costly and time-consuming.
 While costs vary, organizations can expect to pay for legal fees, lost business, customer outreach, and overall interruption of traditional business operations.
 Regardless of financial losses, it’s rare that organizations fully recover from a successful attack.

-There is no one-size-fits-all when it comes to ransomware attack prevention, it is necessary to have a layered defense focused on quick remediation of exposed credentials and stolen cookies (we call it Post-Infection Remediation).
+There is no one-size-fits-all when it comes to ransomware attack prevention, but it’s necessary to have a layered defense focused on quick remediation of exposed credentials and stolen cookies (we call it Post-Infection Remediation).

 Steps to prevent ransomware should include: